leandrodalbo/java-exercises/README.md

 - It can't be executed until the API is running

 # demo
-- this is the API.
+- This is the API.
 It needs to be started using gradle or from your favourite IDE.
-- the data will be saved on a database in memory (H2)
+- The data will be saved on a database in memory (H2)

 ## Useful commands for the API project
 - ./gradlew clean build